Victoria Legal Aid

 Can I adjourn the hearing?

-• go in the diversion program
+• go into the diversion program

-• get a private lawyer.
+• get legal advice from Victoria Legal Aid or a private lawyer.

-Adjournments are hard to get for any other reason.
-The magistrate may say no. See Going to court for a criminal charge for more information about what to do at court.
+Visit Going to court for a criminal charge for more information about what to do at court.

-Theft and property damage offences carry penalties of imprisonment, fines or both.
-You may receive a penalty that you serve in the community, such as an an adjourned undertaking or community correction order..
+You may receive a penalty that you serve in the community, such as an adjourned undertaking or community correction order.

-Charges are usually heard in the Magistrates’ Court, unless the value of goods/property is more than $100,000 or there are other, more serious charges.
+Charges are usually heard in the Magistrates’ Court, unless the value of goods/property is more than $100,000 or there are other more serious charges.

 Other support